plone/buildout.coredev/docs/intro.rst

   > ./bin/develop co plone.caching
   > ./bin/buildout

 Don't forget to rerun buildout!
-In both methods, mr.developer will download the source from github (or otherwise) and put the package in the src directory.
+In both methods, ``mr.developer`` will download the source from github (or otherwise) and put the package in the ``src/`` directory.
 You can repeat this process with as many or as few packages as you need.
 For some more tips on working with mr.developer, please :doc:`read more here <mrdeveloper>`.

 Testing Locally
 ---------------